Ektachrome: Return of Ektachrome

 On January 5, 2017, Kodak Alaris announced that Ektachrome would return in both ISO 100 35 mm still frame and Super 8 motion picture formats, before the end of the year.
 However, the release date was later pushed to 2018 after it was discovered certain materials used in its manufacture were now unavailable, requiring a reformulation.
 Kodak will manufacture the film and market the Super 8 version.
 Kodak Alaris will market the 35 mm still version.

 The Super-8 version was exhibited at the 2018 Consumer Electronics Show, and was named Ektachrome 100D 7294.

 In fall 2018, Kodak released the newly-formulated Ektachrome with 35 mm format being the first to arrive on September 25 and in Super 8 format on October 1.

-On June 1st 2019, Kodak Alaris announced a wide coating trial of Ektachrome in 120 format for the end of July.
+On June 1, 2019, Kodak Alaris announced a wide coating trial of Ektachrome in 120 format for the end of July.
 Previously, in January 2019, a Kodak Alaris representative indicated work was progressing on Ektachrome in both 120 and larger formats.
 This project reached completion when, on December 10, 2019, Kodak Alaris announced the availability of Ektachrome E100 in a 120-format 5-roll propack and a 4 × 5 box of 10 sheets.

+Usage for motion pictures

+TV news (1970s–1980s)

+Ektachrome has occasionally been used as a motion picture film stock, particularly for TV news gathering in the late 1970s and early 1980s.
+In fact, Kodak released Ektachrome 7/5240 VNF (125T) in 1975 for that very purpose, where "VNF" stood for Video News Film.

+Cross-processed use and use of old stock (1990s–2000s)

+It has been featured in three 1990s and 2000s productions, none of which showed a genuine portrayal of the high technical standards of then-modern Ektachrome: